-AAGW gives victims of trafficking a voice.
-One of our goals is to help educate the general public about trafficking through outreach activities by former victims, and our "Members' Statement" is one example.
+AAGW gives survivors of trafficking a voice.
+One of our goals is to help educate the general public about trafficking through outreach activities by former survivors, and our "Members' Statement" is one example.
 This is our message to the world, what we want you to know.
 We hope that having a public platform will help change the stigma we face and alter the way others in society view us.
 AAGW members work in conjunction with other NGO's dealing with trafficking and women's issues as part of a cooperative network of organizations addressing different aspects of the trafficking problem.
 Our heartfelt wish is to prevent what happened to us from happening to other girls and women.

 Another important purpose of AAGW is to provide us with leadership opportunities.
 The president and other leaders are elected and supervise the activities of the organization.
 We decide how funds will be used, which handicrafts to make, what materials we need, and how to budget our time and money.
 Such a process is educational and provides us with important financial, interpersonal, and decision-making skills.

 AAGW provides its members with materials and training in artistic handicrafts.
 There are three reasons such an activity is beneficial.
 The first is the inherent therapeutic value of the creative process.
 Manual artistry is psychologically soothing and rehabilitative, and our members urgently need emotional rehabilitation.
 Second, producing a work of art which is beautiful and valuable in the eyes of others is beneficial for self-esteem.
 Some of our newest members lack even the minimum of self-respect, and seeing that others view their work favorably aids in the development of a positive self-image.
 Finally, the money for all items sold goes directly to the artists themselves.
 Earning money from the work of one’s own hands is helpful emotionally as well as financially.